Education Futures in Action Conference

 Saturday 3rd July 2021

-9:45am - 10am: Conference introductions by Bea Herbert, Chris Bagley & Vivian Hill
+Conference introductions by Bea Herbert & Vivian Hill

 Tumi Ogundamisi, Reegan Mason & Christevie Ngoma

 David has played a leading role in the successful development of school inclusion in Portugal.
-Here, he will discuss the experience of Inclusion in Portugal, namely the implications of considering all the schools as inclusive schools and the importance of competent and "in time" support.
+He discussed the experience of inclusion in Portugal, namely the implications of considering all the schools as inclusive schools and the importance of competent and "in time" support.

 Yoni Suissa, Amina & Bea Herbert